Vegas, baby! SEC, Big Ten to share bowl spot in new stadium

 “The city of Las Vegas is a world-class destination that will be attractive to the participants and fans from our schools, and the support provided by the Raiders organization and ESPN will create a tremendous opportunity to elevate this game into a must-see event during the bowl season,” Big Ten Commissioner Jim Delany said in a statement.

 The Las Vegas Bowl has been matching the Pac-12 and Mountain West or BYU in a game played on the first Saturday of bowl season.
-The new Las Vegas Bowl will be played after Christmas and receive the Pac-12’s top team not participating in the College Football Playoff or a New Year’s Six game.
+The new Las Vegas Bowl will be played after Christmas and share with the Holiday Bowl the second selection of Pac-12 teams not participating in the College Football Playoff or a New Year’s Six game.

 For the SEC, Las Vegas becomes the farthest point west in its bowl lineup.